ramcharan-tech/LearnDevopsEasy/docker/bestpractices.md

 Why: Docker caches layers from top to bottom.
 A change to any layer invalidates all layers below it.
 COPY . . before dotnet restore means every source code change re-downloads all packages.
 Rule: Copy only what's needed for the next RUN step first (e.g., *.csproj → restore → COPY . . → publish).
-Put infrequently-changing steps (OS packages, tool installs) near the top.
+Put infrequently-changing steps (OS packages, tool installs) near the top. **Order layers from least-frequently-changing to most-frequently-changing.**

 6. Use a .dockerignore file